Germany: What is the 'AfD firewall'? – DW – 01/30/2025

 Germany: What is the 'AfD firewall'?January 30, 2025

-Since the end of World War II and the Holocaust, there has been a consensus amongst Germany's main political parties that the far and extreme right must never be allowed in government again.
-This so-called firewall on the far-right has also extended to open collaboration with far-right parties in any capacity.
+Since the end of World War II and the Holocaust, there has been a consensus among Germany's main political parties that the far and extreme right must never be allowed in government again.
+This so-called firewall has also extended to open collaboration with far-right parties in any capacity.

-However, the conservative Christian Democrats (CDU) breached what has become known as the "AfD firewall" on Wednesday.
-Party leader Friedrich Merz put forward a motion for strict immigration laws, which passed with the support of the far-right Alternative for Germany (AfD).
+However, the conservative Christian Democrats (CDU) breached what has become known as the "AfD firewall" on Wednesday when party leader Friedrich Merz put forward a motion for strict immigration laws, which passed with the support of the far-right Alternative for Germany (AfD).

 The "firewall" has fallen, Scholz said.